Alfresco/alfresco-ng2-components/scripts/README.md

 # Quick examples developed with ADF

-* Start the demo shell using the JS-API from the development branch and the local component in the ng2-components folder
+* Start the demo shell using the JS-API from the development branch and the local component in the lib folder

 ```sh
 ./start.sh -dev -t -gitjsapi development
 ```

-* Build the ng2-components folder using the JS-API from the development branch
+* Build the lib folder using the JS-API from the development branch

 ```sh
 ./npm-build-all.sh -gitjsapi development
 ```

-* Build the ng2-components folder using the JS-API from the development branch and run the tests on it
+* Build the lib folder using the JS-API from the development branch and run the tests on it

 ```sh
 ./npm-build-all.sh -t -gitjsapi development